Woodland Park Zoo Announces New Tiger Conservation Project

 Designed with Nature in Mind

 Forests are the lungs of the Earth.
 Innovative green practices in these exhibits will save some 200,000 pounds of carbon emissions annually—the equivalent of planting 30 acres of forest!
-When completed, there will be no net gain in energy consumption, even though the new complex will be three times the size of the old exhibits.
+When completed, there will be no net gain in energy consumption, even though the new complex will be more than twice the size of the old exhibits.

 Woodland Park Zoo designs with the environment in mind and is at the forefront of sustainable design and conservation strategies in the Pacific Northwest.
-Continuing the innovative filtering techniques used at the zoo’s award-winning Humboldt penguin exhibit, design of the new Bamboo Forest Reserve exemplifies the principles of biomimicry and sustainability.
+Continuing the innovative filtering techniques used at the zoo’s award-winning Humboldt penguin exhibit, design of the new Banyan Wilds exemplifies the principles of biomimicry and sustainability.
 A series of settling ponds and constructed wetlands will filter all the water, replacing the old, inefficient practice of dumping and refilling exhibit water features.
-Permeable pavement, solar-assisted water heating, new heat recovery units and other features round out the green design, which will also preserve significant, large trees, integrating them into new landscape.
+Permeable pavement, solar-assisted water heating, new heat recovery units and other features may round out the green design, we'll also preserve significant, large trees, integrating them into new landscape.